MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 * At the top of the trend chart, select **Reset**.
 This removes all added lines from the line graph and returns it to the default.

-### Work with metrics
+### Work with attribute metrics

-#### To hide or show a metric
+#### To hide or show an attribute's metrics

-* In the chart's legend (below the chart), select the metric name to hide it from the chart.
-Select the metric name again to show it in the chart.
+* In the chart's legend (below the chart), select the attribute name to hide it's metrics from the chart.
+Select the attribute name again to show it in the chart.

-#### To drill down or exclude a metric
+#### To drill down or exclude an attribute's metric

-* To drill down and show a specific metric in the chart, select the **Drilldown** icon, and then select the metric to show.
+* To drill down and show a specific attribute's metric in the chart, select the **Drilldown** icon, and then select the attribute to show.
-* To exclude a metric from the chart, select the **Exclude** icon, and then select the metric to exclude.
+* To exclude an attribute's metric from the chart, select the **Exclude** icon, and then select the attribute's metric to exclude.
 * To revert either of these actions, select the **Undo** icon.

    > [!Note]
    > The Undo tool currently only applies to reversing changes made with the Drilldown and the Exclude chart tools.

-#### To switch between metrics
+#### To switch between attribute metrics

-* At the top of the chart, select the metric that you want to show in the chart, such as email hours, meeting hours, percentages, or hours.
+* At the top of the chart, select the attribute that you want to show in the chart, such as email hours, meeting hours, percentages, or hours.

 ### View or download data

-#### To view specific values for a group
+#### To view an attribute's details in the chart

-* On the chart, hover your cursor over the group's bar to see its data.
+* On the chart, hover your cursor over the attribute in the chart to see its data.

-#### To view chart value details

-* On the chart line, hover the cursor on the date or data to see more details.

-#### To view the distribution statistics for a group

-* Hover over the chart data for that group.

 #### To download chart data